Awards

 Nomination Procedures

-In order to save everyone involved time preparing full university nomination packets for every potential nominee, the college requires a one-page pre-nomination letter for each intended nomination.
+In order to save everyone involved time preparing full university nomination packets for every potential nominee, the college requires a pre-nomination for each intended nomination.
+This pre-nomination should use the template for the respective university award and address the award criteria and aims questions (1, 2, and 3) as well as anything else to mention in part 4.
+Pre-nominations do not need to include the abbreviated CV or student ratings since the college has access to these this information already.
 Each department may nominate only one candidate for each award.

 The deadline for pre-nominations is December 15 of each year.